kreuzter/periodicBladeMesh/README.md

 # periodicBladeMesh
-(py)gmsh based tool for the simpliest turbomachinery mesh
+(py)gmsh based tool for the simplest turbomachinery mesh

 All parameters of the geometry and mesh can be defined in json file, theoretically, there is no need to touch the python code.
 Practically, the code is definitely missing something,